Psychedelic/nft-marketplace/docs/integrations.md

 dfx canister --no-wallet \
   --network local  \
   call <NFT Canister Id> \
-  ownerOfDip721 "(0:nat64)"
+  ownerOf "(0:nat64)"
 ```

 Great!
 At this point you should have a basic understanding of how to interact with the available service endpoint of marketplace and in their absence, the related services such as the NFT Canister 👍